luk-kop/verus-stake-notification/README.md

     (venv) $ pip install -r requirements.txt
     ```

-3. Before running application you should create `.env` file in the root application directory (`verus-notification`).
+3. Before running application you should create `.env` file in the root application directory (`verus-stake-notification`).
    The best solution is to copy the existing example file `.env-example` and edit the necessary data.
     ```bash
     $ cp .env-example .env